 The Pre-University Programme (PUP) is a 40 hour certificate programme, which is delivered in conjunction with Our Lady of Lourdes Community Services Group.
 The Pre-University Programme is delivered in the community and is aimed at adult learners from disadvantaged socio-economic backgrounds, over the age of 22, whose educational experiences and opportunities in their earlier years may have been limited, and who wish to continue their education, possibly with a view to going to third level.

 It aims to create a progressive access pathway into university level education.
-For many, it may also serve as a stepping-stone to an access or foundation programme such as Mary Immaculate College's Foundation Certificate.

 - Provide a 'taster' of higher education